Bavarian Army: 1790–1871: The Napoleonic Wars until the German Empire

 The mobilisation of the army for the Austro-Prussian War of 1866 was only concluded on 22 June, by which time the Prussian Army was almost in Bohemia.
 The war went very badly for the Bavarians.
 The Bavarian Commander-in-Chief Prince Karl, who also commanded the southern forces of the German Confederation, was hurrying to the aid of the Kingdom of Hanover when he heard of the Hanoverians' surrender after the Battle of Langensalza.
 The rapid Prussian advance meant that Karl was unable to link up with the western forces of the Confederation under Prince Alexander of Hesse, so the Bavarian troops withdrew to Bad Kissingen.
 After fierce fighting, the Bavarians withdrew to Schweinfurt and Würzburg (of which only the fortress and part of the city could be held).
 On 1 August, a Prussian reserve corps occupied Nuremberg.

-The difficulties of the Bavarian Army were attributed mainly to the Bavarian Landtag (parliament), and to the military leadership.
+The difficulties of the Bavarian Army were attributed mainly to the Landtag of Bavaria (parliament), and to the military leadership.
 Thanks to constant cuts in the military budget, the Bavarian war ministry did not see itself in a position to accomplish manoeuvres above the brigade level.
 Apart from Prince Karl, and General von Thurn und Taxis, no Bavarian general had ever commanded a division before.
 The newspapers also criticised the role of von der Tann.

 Due to this criticism, King Ludwig II appointed the battle-hardened veteran General Siegmund von Pranckh as the new War Minister on 1 August.
-Von Prankh already had political experience as adjutant to War Minister von Lüder, and contributed crucially to the modernisation of the Bavarian Army with his reforms.
+Von Pranckh already had political experience as adjutant to War Minister von Lüder, and contributed crucially to the modernisation of the Bavarian Army with his reforms.

 When the candidacy to the Spanish throne of Leopold, Prince of Hohenzollern led to a worsening in relations between Prussia and France in 1870, von Prankh mobilised the two Bavarian army corps on 14 July.
-The Bavarian Army Corps fought in the Franco-Prussian War as part of the III Army under Crown Prince Friedrich Wilhelm (the I Army Corps under von der Tann, and the II Army Corps under Jakob Freiherr von Hartmann).
+The Bavarian Army Corps fought in the Franco-Prussian War as part of the III Army under Crown Prince Frederick (the I Army Corps under von der Tann, and the II Army Corps under Jakob von Hartmann).

-The Bavarians under Jakob von Hartmann stormed Wissembourg and took part in the Battles of Wörth, Beaumont, Sedan and the Siege of Paris.
+The Bavarians under von Hartmann stormed Wissembourg and took part in the Battles of Wörth, Beaumont, Sedan and the Siege of Paris.
 Over 5,000 Bavarian soldiers died during the Franco-Prussian War.